titooo7/GFN-FPS-Unlocker/README.md

 This includes physical damage (to device), injury, data loss, and also legal matters.
 This project was made as a learning initiative and the developer cannot be held liable in any way for the use of it.

-This has been tested on Samsung 120Hz devices.
-It might or might not work in 120Hz Android devices from other brands.
-If it doesn't then most likely the manufacturer ROM of your device is the one to blame, don't blame Nvidia nor myself.